jpzoll/Mental-Health-Twitter-Analysis/README.md

 accounts as well.
 Actors can be found throughout the diagram _aside_ from high account moods.

+Overall, the actor and spirituality accounts were fairly mixed together, with no distinct differences between the two groups in terms of account moods and community moods

+Our hypothesis that spirituality accounts yield higher moods personally and within their communities was _incorrect_.

 ## Challenges

 As mentioned in the prior section, gathering our data was by far the most tricky part.